robertor12345/CheckoutPaymentsApiInterviewTask/README.md

 3. First, Send the PostPaymentRequest_Valid request from postman take note of the merchantSessionId in the response.

 4. Now send the GetPaymentForASessionRequest replacing <GuidHere> with the merchantSessionId from the last request.
-	You should get a response that matches that of the model described in the swagger api spec document (CheckoutGatewayAPI\Documents\gateway-api-v1.yaml).
+	You should get a response that matches that of the model described in the swagger API spec document (CheckoutGatewayAPI\Documents\gateway-API-v1.yaml).

 5. Now to check the bad request responses out, send the (PostPaymentRequest_Invalid) request, changing the different fields to those that you would expect to be invalid for a card request, not the specific response messages for the different card validation failures.

 ```
 ## Logging
-Local logging with a file sink to (CheckoutGatewayAPI\Checkout.Gateway.Api\Logs\PaymentsApiLogs.txt) has been setup.
+Local logging with a file sink to (CheckoutGatewayAPI\Checkout.Gateway.API\Logs\PaymentsAPILogs.txt) has been setup.
 You should see all the log entries from the ap in this file in the following format:

 ```